 The goal of all Plans is to provide an infrastructure roadmap based on analyses of future capital investment needs necessary to meet service and regulatory mandates; protect the health and safety of customers, employees, and the environment; reduce business risk exposures; provide exceptional level of service while sustaining operational efficiency; enhance reliability, and resilience; maintain state of good repair of WSSC Water's assets and systems; implement WSSC Water's initiatives, plans and policies; and advance Prince George's and Montgomery counties' priorities.
 Diversity, equity, inclusion, and environmental justice are core elements of WSSC Water's infrastructure planning to ensure underprivileged communities' benefit from equitable infrastructure access and economic opportunities.
 Facilities Plans will proactively address contaminants of emerging concerns and increasingly stringent water quality and environmental regulations necessary to protect public health and promote stewardship of Potomac, Patuxent, and Chesapeake Bay Watersheds.
 Facilities Plans shall include approaches and investment needs essential to implement WSSC Water's Strategic Plan as well as support its vision of One Water and Smart Water.
 Facilities Plans shall result in prioritized list of new and aging infrastructure replacement, upgrade, and repair projects for inclusion in a 10- year Capital Improvement Program (CIP) to meet future needs while improving capital budget, cost predictability and affordability and maintaining a high level of customer satisfaction.
-The Facilities Plans would serve as a guide to establish future rates and charges and pursue available funds and grants to implement the required projects.
-Facilities Plans will outline strategies to implement asset lifecycle management of new and existing assets including integration of new assets with operations and maintenance and decommissioning of existing end-of-life and replaced assets.
+The Facilities Plans will outline strategies to implement asset lifecycle management of new and existing assets including integration of new assets with operations and maintenance and decommissioning of existing end-of-life and replaced assets.